erdelp/inception-tuto/README.md

 touch authorized_keys
 ```

-In the authorized_keys file add your local id_ed25519/rsa keys with which you want to access your VM.
+In the authorized_keys file add your local public keys with which you want to access your VM.
+(Just like you would on Github or 42 intra).

 Then give the correct permissions to the file and folder:
 ```